 - There are no multiclassing and feats need to be approved by the DM.

 - Encumbrance is a thing.
 You can carry a number of items equal to your STR with no issues.
 These slots represent your backpack/storage items on hand.
 Carrying over this amount means you are encumbered and all ability checks (and related skill and combat checks) have Disadvantage – your movement is reduced by 5′ for every point of encumbrance over your STR.
-For more generic items like treasure (or other edge cases) 400 ₯ (gp) is equivalent to 1 slot.
+For more generic items like treasure (or other edge cases) 400 ₯ (go) or 5 items is equivalent to 1 slot.
+Backpacks give you a bonus of 5 slots.
 To retrieve an item in combat you roll 1d6 you retrieve your item on a 6 and can use it the same turn.
 You get a +1 for free slot you have and +1 for each round spent rummaging.

 - You can use supply (SUP) to abstract your inventory somewhat and reflects your PCs ability to plan ahead.
 Your SUP is equal to your INT score and you can purchase SUP at 1 ₯ per SUP while in town.
 SUP can’t create new things while adventuring.
 SUP can only replenish or replace the spent, consumed, or lost item already in your inventory.
 SUP only works for items you stated were brought prior to the start of the adventure.
 Once you have insufficient SUP to replenish your item of choice, you can no longer use that item.
 Reaching 0 SUP prevents you from replenishing any consumable gear.
 Here is an example table but it’s at the DM’s discretion.So, for example, you have 10 INT which means you have 10 SUP.
 You spend 10 ₯ (gp) at the start of the adventure to get 10 SUP.
 In your backpack, you have a lantern and a quiver of 20 crossbow bolts.
 During the adventure, your lantern runs out of oil so you spend 1 SUP and relight the lantern as if you had a vial of oil on hand.
 You now have 9 SUP left.
 After a couple of encounters, you also use all your crossbow bolts.
 You decide to spend another SUP to re-supply your quiver and gain another 20 bolts but now you have 8 SUP left.